 Is Graphic Design In Demand In Malaysia?

 The fine line of creating something satisfying and getting paid for it is a bliss.
 There are a lot of jobs that can probably do that but for me, it’s graphic design.
 It fulfills the instant gratification of manifesting something amazing and best of all, you get paid every month for it.
+In fact, I became a graphic designer without a degree.
 Now, the question remains, is graphic design in demand in Malaysia?

 Yes, graphic design is in demand in Malaysia.
 Every business needs graphic designers to create the ideal outlook for their online and offline visual content.
 Skillful graphic designers in other areas such as web design, UX and UI design are high in demand.